If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 As mentioned above, steeping coffee is really meant for creating individual servings.
 If you’ve been keeping up with the coffee industry in recent years, you’ll know that single serving is also a trend in a different category of brewing.
 Yes, we’re talking about pots or K-cups.

-Many producers of steeped coffee have created their product in the hope of taking on the single-serve pods that have taken the coffee industry by storm.
+Many producers of steeped coffee have created their products in the hope of taking on the single-serve pods that have taken the coffee industry by storm.
 And, steeped coffee offers three distinct advantages over pods:

 - Steeping is better for the environment as the bags are compostable, unlike plastic pods.